NabinAdhikari674/Market-Basket-Analysis-on-Online-Retail-Data/README.txt

 ####  Run 'main.py' ####

-clean.py  = used for loading and cleaning of the data pre.py    = used for preprocessing of the data along with train and test split.Also used to know more about data and Apply association Rules main.py   = used for training and testing of the split data
+clean.py  = used for loading and cleaning of the data pre.py    = used for preprocessing along with train and test split.Also used to know more about data and Apply association rules main.py   = used for training and testing of the split data